glasnt/talks/2017_01_LCA_JavaScript/slides.md

 ---
 # House Keeping <!-- .slide: class="center" -->

-Note: Before we get started, I want to do a bit of house keeping.
+Note: Hi!
+Just a little bit of house keeping before we start
 ---
 # Audience<br>Participation <!-- .slide: class="center" -->

-Note: During this talk, there will be some audience participation segments.
-If my hand is raised, or I ask a direct question, feel free to call out the answer.
+Note: There will be a bunch of audience participation in this talk.
+If I ask a direct question, with my hand up, feel free to shout out an answer.

-If my hand isn't raised, don't call out.
-We don't want to spoil the answers for anyone else who is playing along.
+If my hand isn't up, please dont spoil it for people trying to work out the answer themselves

 ---
 <br><br>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%"><c>// This is the size most of the</code></pre></div>